Carmine Sessa

-Carmine Sessa, alias Carmine Marletta (born 1951) is an Italian-American mobster and former consigliere of the Brooklyn-based Colombo crime family and played a key role in the family from 1991 to 1993.
+Carmine Sessa, alias Carmine Marletta (born 1951), is an Italian-American mobster and former consigliere of the Brooklyn-based Colombo crime family, and played a key role in the family from 1991 to 1993.
 He later became a government witness.

 Biography

 Murders

 After becoming a government witness, Sessa admitted to personally murdering four people.
-In September 1984, Sessa murdered Mary Bari, a former girlfriend of then Colombo consigliere Alphonse Persico.
+In September 1984, Sessa murdered 31-year-old Mary Bari, a former girlfriend of then Colombo consigliere Alphonse Persico.
 When Persico went into hiding to avoid an indictment, the family decided to kill Bari out of concern that she knew Persico's location.
 Bari was lured into Sessa's social club Occasions on the pretext of a job interview.
 When Bari arrived, Sessa shot her three times in the head.
+Sessa's account is disputed, as Colombo crime family hitman Greg Scarpa also confessed to Bari's murder.
 In May 1988, Sessa murdered Anthony Bolino.
 Suspecting Bolino of robbing his dealers, Sessa shot him one time in the head on a street corner in Bayside.
 In November 1988, Sessa murdered Vincent Angellino, a top capo in the Colombo family.
 Angellino was lured to a home in Kenilworth, New Jersey, where Sessa shot him.
-In 1989, Sessa ordered the murder of Anthony Collucio, a member of Sessa's crew.
-Suspecting Collucio of becoming an informant.
+In 1989, Sessa ordered the murder of Anthony Collucio, a member of Sessa's crew, suspecting Collucio of becoming an informant.